oceanprotocol/aquarius/deployment/README.md

 [elasticsearch-master-sts.yaml](./elasticsearch-master-sts.yaml)

-After the above files iscustomized, the following example shows how it can be deployed:
+After the above file is customized, the following example shows how it can be deployed:

 ```
 $ kubectl create ns ocean